PieKing1215/InvMove-Fabric/.github/ISSUE_TEMPLATE/bug-report.md

 Crashlogs can be found at .minecraft/crash-reports/

 **Version and Mod List**
-List the version of InvMove, the version of Forge, and the version of Minecraft the issue happens on:
+List the version of InvMove, the version of Fabric, and the version of Minecraft the issue happens on:
 InvMove:
-Forge:
+Fabric:
 Minecraft:

-List any other mods being used (other than Cloth Config):
+List any other mods being used:

 If possible, try to reproduce the bug with the smallest number of other mods you can.
 This can help me figure out where the problem occurs.
 However, if the issue is truly a compatibility problem with another mod, I will likely be able to fix it if you include the mod list.